Talking to Your Family and Loved Ones

 You are preparing to live and die in a way each of you chooses.

-If you are having trouble getting the conversation going, it might be helpful to write it in a letter or practicing it with a friend with whom you feel safe.
-Our volunteers are very good at this.
+If you are having trouble getting the conversation started, it might be helpful to write down your thoughts in a letter or have a practice conversation with a trusted friend.
+Our volunteers are very good at this and can help you too.

 For more about having the conversation: The Conversation Project